 Understand DNA as an investigative resource.
 Explore legal issues and computer forensics concerns in child victimization cases.
 Uncover the impact of human trafficking in child exploitation and use of cold case strategies, data mining, and information acquisition.

-Prepares you for the command and supervisory duties related to development, sustainment, and deployment of the CART.
-Collaborate with others, share best practices, and discuss lessons learned in the development of your teams' multidisciplinary approach for responding to a missing or abducted child incident.
-Gather tools to assist in organizing training and preparing for the planning process of CART certification.
+The CART Commander plays a critical role in organization and installation of a successful Child Abduction Response Team (CART.)
+As a prospective Child Abduction Response Team (CART) leader, you will learn about the command and supervisory duties related to the development, sustainment, and deployment of the CART.
+You will gather best practices from other commanders and discuss lessons learned in the development of their team's multi-disciplinary approach for responding to a missing or abducted child incident.
+Tools will be provided to help you organize training and prepare for the planning process of CART certification.

 Learn about the role that call takers play in the successful resolution of endangered, missing or abducted children cases.
 Become more effective at initial call intake and information gathering.
 Acquire procedures for the use of NCIC, leads management programs and other important tools.
 Explore legal and cultural issues impacting investigations in a tribal community.

 Enact a culturally significant multidisciplinary team response to a missing or abducted child incident.
 Discuss team development and composition, study search and canvass techniques, review legal considerations, examine case studies, and engage in a practical scenario tabletop exercise.